GO 326 Plate Tectonics

 - Prerequisite: GO 325 Earth History, or consent of instructor.

-- Readings: Selected articles from Scientific American will be supplied in pdf format--see FTP.
-Additional readings are taken from Geotimes, Geology and other sources.
+- Readings: Selected articles from Scientific American and Earth will be supplied in pdf format—see FTP.
+Additional readings are taken from Geology, American Scientist and other sources.

 Sections identified as USGS in course schedule.

 - Instructor: James S. Aber, Earth Science, SH 119A, office hours: 1:00 to 3:20 Mondays and Wednesdays, and other times by appointment (email@example.com).